 Golfers who understand equipment will not be shocked to learn that the TaylorMade SIM 2 Max is the distance leader.

-The SIM 2 Max boasts a cap back design that maximizes distance and forgiveness in the club.
+The SIM 2 Max boasts a cap-back design that maximizes distance and forgiveness in the club.

 The innovative Cap Back design, along with tungsten weights, results in an extremely forgiving clubface.

 These irons have a low center of gravity as well as a forgiving face.
-TaylorMade has always produced some of the greatest game improvement irons on the market, but the SIM 2 have raised the bar even further.
+TaylorMade has always produced some of the greatest game improvement irons on the market, but the SIM 2 has raised the bar even further.